Request a Rep Icon

 Compelling Efficacy in Brain Volume Loss Data in Pivotal Trials Compelling Efficacy in Brain Volume Loss Data in Pivotal Trials

-Post Hoc Analysis: Cognitive Processing Speed Data From SUNBEAM and DAYBREAK7
+Cognitive Processing Speed Data From a Post Hoc Analysis of SUNBEAM and DAYBREAK8

-Post Hoc Analysis: Cognitive Processing Speed Data From SUNBEAM and DAYBREAK7
+Cognitive Processing Speed Data From a Post Hoc Analysis of SUNBEAM and DAYBREAK8

 Endpoint was not part of the statistical analysis hierarchy and was analyzed descriptively.3,5

-The MSFC was a secondary endpoint made up of 3 components: 9-hole peg test (arm/hand function), timed 25-foot walk (ambulation), and SDMT (cognitive function).3,8
+The MSFC was a secondary endpoint made up of 3 components: 9-hole peg test (arm/hand function), timed 25-foot walk (ambulation), and SDMT (cognitive function).5,9

-SDMT is a tool that measures cognitive processing speed.3
+SDMT is a tool that measures cognitive processing speed.5

 MSFC=Multiple Sclerosis Functional Composite.